What is Traceability Matrix (TM)?

 A Traceability Matrix is a document that co-relates any two-baseline documents that require a many-to-many relationship to check the completeness of the relationship.

 It is used to track the requirements and to check the current project requirements are met.

-In other words, it is a document that maps and traces user requirement with test cases.
-The main purpose of Requirement Traceability Matrix is to see that all test cases are covered so that no functionality should miss while testing.
+Requirement Traceability Matrix (RTM) is a document that maps and traces user requirement with test cases.
+It captures all requirements proposed by the client and requirement traceability in a single document, delivered at the conclusion of the Software developement life cycle.
+The main purpose of Requirement Traceability Matrix is to validate that all requirements are checked via test cases such that no functionality is unchecked during Software testing.

 - Requirement ID